 The program will run Monday through Friday from 3:00pm - 6:00pm.
+There is morning tutoring available from 6:40 am - 7:40 am.
 Students will be scheduled for both Academic Support and Enrichment Activities through our various local community partnerships.